openstack-archive/valence/doc/source/developer-guide/add_new_functional_testing.rst

       under the License.

 ============================
-Addng a Functional Test case
+Add a Functional Test case
 ============================

 Getting used to writing testing code and running this code in parallel is considered